 Department of Earth Sciences for admission to the postgraduate (MSc and PhD) programmes,

 through personal contact with the academic member of staff who is the

-If you would like to apply for the Honours course find further details for internal and external applications on the Prospective Postgraduate Section.
+If you are interested and would like to apply for the Honours course find further details for internal and external applications on the Prospective Postgraduate Section.